lolmaxz/staff-handbooks/docs/event-staff-handbook/Security/incident-management-guidelines.md

 :::tip Host Authority
 At any time, you have the right as the **Host** to remove any rule breaker from your ongoing event if you consider it to be appropriate, just make sure to communicate with security the issue, and write up a ticket for the incident!
 :::

-## Record Keeping and Consequences

-- Make sure **all** incidents are recorded in **#events-incidents** and the Eden Apis Host Quick References.
-- Multiple reports against a user within a certain time frame can lead to a ban from events.

 :::note
 It's important to learn how to create and tag incident tickets correctly when an incident occurs!